-The Edit Toolbar

-When you select an object, its edit toolbar opens.
+The Edit Toolbar is a special toolbar that only features buttons when one or more objects in the drawing window is selected.
 By default, it is located at the bottom of the program window, just above the Status Bar.
-The buttons on the edit toolbar can be used to edit the selected object.
-Which buttons display depends on the type of object selected, the current view, and how you selected the object.
+The buttons on this toolbar vary, depending on the type of object selected, the current view, and how you selected the object; when no object is selected, it is blank.